Elizabethcase/elizabethcase.github.io/_posts/2021-01-25-ZoteroIntro.md

 Zotero is organized into Libraries, which can be further subdivided into groups, sub-groups, etc. Personally, I think it is helpful to have two sets of folders in your library:

-- one that contains all the papers for a particular research project/paper/thesis
+- one that contains all the papers for a particular research project, paper, or thesis
-- another that groups papers by topic/keyword.
+- another that groups papers by topic / keyword.

 Another useful folder for organization is the **inbox / to-read** (just make sure to refile papers you read!).